d-oliveros/nest/README.md

 };
 ```

-You can place this new route on the `/routes` folder, and test the route by running `npm test`.
+You can test if your route work by doing `nest test [domain]:[route]`.
+If `shouldCreateItems` is set to `true`, the test runs the scraper, and expects new items to be created.
+If `shouldSpawnOperations` is set to `true`, the test expects new operations to be created.

+To start the route, you can do `nest scrape [mydomain]:[myroute] [query]`. `[query]` is optional.

-You can create a domain initialization script file and put those on `/scripts`.
+You can also create a domain scraping initialization script file.
+You can do so by adding a file names `init.js` to the root of the folder containing the domain's routes.
 To run a domain init script, just do `nest scrape [domain]` without a route name.
-Nest will look in the /scripts directory for an init script that matches the domain name.

-The most basic and direct example is found on `scripts/imdb.js`.
+The most basic and direct example is found on `routes/imdb/init.js`.
 It is able to scrape all IMDB movies (at least the most popular 100k) in one night.

 You can also do a script to create a bunch of operations, and let the engine scrape it all.
-See `scripts/github.js`.
+See `routes/github/init.js`.

 ## Modules